dpcv/cullavagga/dpcv-project.md

 ## Introduction

 In the National Museum of Colombo there rests one of the oldest, and arguably most important, Pali manuscripts found anywhere in the world.
-It is jing jung the Cullavagga, which consists of chapters 11–22 of the *Khandhaka* portion of the Pali Vinaya.
+It is a copy of the Cullavagga, which consists of chapters 11–22 of the *Khandhaka* portion of the Pali Vinaya.

 ![alt text](/dpcv-project-files/dpcv-nyanatusita-2004-020.jpeg "A leaf of the manuscript and the decorative cover")